Limited Company

 Limited Company Advantages

-There are three major advantages and two disadvantages of limited companies.
+There are three major advantages of a limited company.

 In this section, we'll walk you through these benefits and drawbacks, so you can decide if a limited company is a good fit for you.